wealthbot-io/wealthbot/puphpet/puppet/modules/beanstalkd/README.md

 ## Supported OSes

 redhat/centos and debian/ubuntu currently.
 Please PR updates for others!

-Requires packages (rpm, etc) with traditional init scripts supported by service{} for your OS.
+init used for RHEL/CentOS <= 6, Debian <= 7 and Ubuntu < 16.04.

+systemd used for RHEL/CentOS >= 7, Debian <= 8 and Ubuntu >= 16.04.

 ## Basic Usage